Practical 10: Presenting Data

 Visualisation and Tables

 This practical focusses on the final topic we want to cover in Foundations: visualisation!
-You will have seen quite a bit of this across the preceding three to four weeks, but it was done in an ad-hoc way, here we try to systematise things a bit.
+You will have seen and learned quite a bit of this across the preceding weeks, but it was done in an ad-hoc way, here we try to systematise things a bit.

 Here we’re trying to tidy up the loose ends.
 You’ve already worked with basic data visualisations in Seaborn and Matplotlib (including (geo)panda’s plot function), but we want you to have a better sense of how that works as part of a coherent – if altogether rather complex and overwhelming – approach to managing a data visualisation.